Page Content

 • Coordinating the care of patients with complex needs that require multiple services over time

-• Handling crisis that come up unexpectedly with counseling or therapy
+• Handling crises that come up unexpectedly with counseling or therapy

-• Helping patients understand financial and emotional resources available to them
+• Helping patients understand the financial and emotional resources available to them

 Work environment